leudz/shipyard/guide/src/welcome.md

 # How does it work?

 Components hold data.
-Entities are simply ids used to refer to a group of components.
+Entities are simple ids used to refer to a group of components.

 Systems do the heavy lifting: updating components, running side-effects, and integrating with other parts of the code.